apache/druid/docs/querying/datasource.md

 - As inputs to a JOIN: `<table-or-subquery-1> t1 INNER JOIN <table-or-subquery-2> t2 ON t1.<col1> = t2.<col2>`.
 - In the WHERE clause: `WHERE <column> { IN | NOT IN } (<subquery>)`.
 These are translated to joins by the SQL planner.

-> Performance tip: Subquery results need to be fully transferred to the Broker as part of query execution.
+> Performance tip: In most cases, subquery results are fully buffered in memory on the Broker and then further
-> This means that subqueries with large result sets can cause performance bottlenecks or run into memory usage limits.
+> processing occurs on the Broker itself.
+This means that subqueries with large result sets can cause performance
-> See the [Query execution](query-execution.md) documentation for more details on how subqueries are executed and what
+> bottlenecks or run into memory usage limits on the Broker.
+See the [Query execution](query-execution.md) documentation
-> limits will apply.
+> for more details on how subqueries are executed and what limits will apply.

 ### `join`